Florida Driver's Permit Handbook and Online Permit Test

 Step-by-Step Guide to Getting Your Florida Learner's Permit

-3. Gather Documentation: Prepare your proof of identity, Social Security number, and two forms of proof of residential address
+3. Gather documentationProof of identity, Social Security number, and two proofs of residential address

-5. Receive Your Permit: Upon passing the test and providing all documentation, you will be issued your Florida Learner's Permit
+5. Receive your permitOn passing the test and providing all documentation, you're issued your Florida learner's permit

 Frequently Asked Questions